Laniakea-elixir-it/LiferayPlugIns/doc/admin.md

 The modules should not be present anymore but the configuration is still stored so after the installation of the new modules the authentication will return to work as before.

+## FutureGateway customisable application module

+For each application it is possible to determine the parameter list with a template.
+The parameter list is based on the template-parameters.json file located in the application directory.
+Syntax of template-parameters.json file is shortly described on Customisable application module git repository website